-JSC "Augstsprieguma tīkls" has to submit a report annually regarding the compliance of the transmission system operator with the certification requirements in previous year.
-After the receipt of the report, the Regulator took a decision on 21 October 2021 stating that JSC "Augstsprieguma tīkls" complies with the certification requirements.
+JSC "Augstsprieguma tikls" has to submit a report annually regarding the compliance of the transmission system operator with the certification requirements in previous year.
+After the receipt of the report, the Regulator took a decision on 25 August 2022 stating that JSC "Augstsprieguma tikls" complies with the certification requirements.

-On 14 October 2021, the Regulator approved the national ten-year transmission system development plan (national TYNDP) for 2022 - 2031.
+On 20 October 2022, the Regulator approved the national ten-year transmission system development plan (national TYNDP) for 2023 - 2032.
 In the decision, the Regulator also stated that the national TYNDP complies with the Community-wide TYNDP.

 The dominant electricity Distribution System Operator (hereinafter - DSO) JSC "Sadales tīkls" launched its operations as a separate entity within the holding company JSC "Latvenergo" on 1 July 2007.
 JSC "Sadales tīkls" is unbundled from the vertically integrated undertaking's production and supply affiliates.
-On 1 October 2011, JSC "Latvenergo" invested all distribution network assets previously owned by JSC "Latvenergo" in JSC "Sadales tīkls".